cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 ## Cancel messages

-Cancelling orders is done locally in the network, there is no packet to send
+Cancelling orders is done locally in the network, there is no packet to send.
+Use the `message` command to create a message to cancel a sell or buy order.

 ```go
 starport message cancelSellOrder port channel amountDenom priceDenom orderID:int --desc "Cancel a sell order" --module ibcdex